Why do we groom cats?

 The old cat:

 Old cats, also the ‘ordinary’ shorthairs, often cannot groom their coat anymore.In most cases there is a medical reason, like arthrosis (90% of the cats above 12 years suffer from this!), mouth problems (bad teeth, inflamed gum etc.), organ problems (kidneys, thyroid, diabetes).
 The coat gets sticky and forms mats.
-These cats need a visit to the vet, and a groomer can help getting their coat in bettter shape again.
-Like senior cat Witje:
+These cats need a visit to the vet, and a groomer can help getting their coat in bettter shape agai.
+Like the white senior cat Witje and old lady Ollie:

 The obese cat: